Castle & Sand

 First let's observe what happened.
 If we filter OutboundNetworkEvents for known domains we see a weird behavior, the domains are mainly in http://link?redirect=domain.
 Similar behavior was observed in Balloons Over Iowa room.

 Now let's see what happens after redirect.
 Redirections seem to be initiated from legitimate websites and ends up on malicious domain with file download.
-This attack is known as Drive-by Compromise or Watering Hole Attack.
+This attack is known as Drive-by Compromisearrow-up-right or Watering Hole Attack.

 5: How many distinct job roles were targeted by this type of attack?